Election 2020: National leader Judith Collins' electric car policy - no fringe benefit tax, can use bus lanes

 Light EVs are currently exempt from road user charges until June 30 2021, with heavy EVs exempt until December 31 2025 - saving owners $600 a year on average.

-Collins, who was joined by National's transport spokesperson Chris Bishop and East Coast Bays MP and the party's associate spokesperson for the environment Erica Stanford, said monthly registrations of EVs reached about 500 vehicles a month under National, and hadn't grown in the last three years.
+Collins, who launched the policy at Takapuna electric vehicle dealer, Auckland City Electric Vehicles, said monthly registrations of EVs reached about 500 vehicles a month under National, and hadn't grown in the last three years.

 About a third of new EV purchases are for company fleets, and the fringe benefit tax exemption and ability to use bus and high occupancy lanes would incentivise companies to buy more electric vehicles, National said - and be appealing to people who have to frequently travel across the city.